danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

                 s1.close()
                 raise

-We then call the custom function *get_dates_for_years* function for 3 years back and 0 years forward in order to use dates to fetch the last 3 years of pricing data.
+We then call the custom function *get_dates_for_years* function for 3 years back from the current year and 0 years forward in order to use dates to fetch the last 4 years of pricing data.

             # Generate the date range of 3 years back as of yesterday
             start_date, end_date = get_dates_for_years(3, 0)